kokkos/kokkos-core-wiki/Compiling.md

 Variable  | Description
  ---: |:---
 `KOKKOS_PATH (IN)` | Path to the Kokkos root or install directory.
-One can either build against an existing <br> install of Kokkos or use its source directly for an embedded build.
-In the former case the <br> "Input variables" are set inside the embedded Makefile.kokkos and it is not valid <br> to set them differently in the including Makefile.
+One can either build against an existing install of Kokkos or use its source directly for an embedded build.
+In the former case the "Input variables" are set inside the embedded Makefile.kokkos and it is not valid to set them differently in the including Makefile.
 `CUDA_PATH (IN)` | Path to the Cuda toolkit root directory.
 `KOKKOS_DEVICES (IN)` | Execution and Memory Spaces that should be enabled.
 `Options`<br>`    Default` | OpenMP, Serial, Pthreads, Cuda <br> OpenMP `KOKKOS_ARCH (IN)` | The backend architecture to build for.
-`Options` <br><br> `Default` | KNL, KNC, SNB, HSW, BDW, Kepler, Kepler30, Kepler35, Kepler37, Maxwell, Maxwell50, Pascal60, Pascal61, ARMv8, ARMv81, ARMv8-ThunderX, BGQ, Power7, # Power8 <br> (no particular architecture flags are set).
+`Options` <br><br><br> `Default` | KNL, KNC, SNB, HSW, BDW, Kepler, Kepler30, Kepler35, Kepler37, Maxwell, Maxwell50, Pascal60, Pascal61, ARMv8, ARMv81, ARMv8-ThunderX, BGQ, Power7, Power8 <br><br> (no particular architecture flags are set).
 `KOKKOS_USE_TPLS (IN)` | Enable optional third party libraries.
 `Options` <br> `Default`  | hwloc, librt, experimental_memkind <br> (none) `KOKKOS_OPTIONS (IN)` | Enable optional settings